xytis/xytis.github.io/content/story/ravnica_s01.md

 stake to inspect what was going on.
 After the last demon was slain, the woman spoke up:

---”Nice moves elephant man.”
+--"Nice moves elephant man."

---”Thanks.” - mumbled the loxodon.
+--"Thanks."- mumbled the loxodon.

---”Nai is the name.” - rogue introduced herself.
+--"Nai is the name."- rogue introduced herself.

---”Wataru” - the elephant man replied explicitly stressing the last vowel.
+--"Wataru",- the elephant man replied explicitly stressing the last vowel.

 Just as the introduction was over a conjurer appeared from the same side where the commotion and crowd shouts were heard.

---“What have you done?
+--"What have you done?
 You ruined my show!
-You have slain my act!”
+You have slain my act!"

---“Move out of the way” - loxodon “kindly” asked, yet the conjurer refused and looked angry.
+--"Move out of the way",- loxodon "kindly" asked, yet the conjurer refused and looked angry.

---“Just let us pass, or the same that happened to your act will happen to you”,- the human tried to reason, while removing the sword from the remains of her opponent, shaking off the blood and sheathing the blade.
+--"Just let us pass, or the same that happened to your act will happen to you",- the human tried to reason, while removing the sword from the remains of her opponent, shaking off the blood and sheathing the blade.

 Rakdos Beastmaster was not impressed, nor intimidated by the two’s efforts, and yet another fight broke off.
-It was rather quickly ended by a powerful bolt of pure light emanating from a locket in elephants hands.
+Which was rather quickly ended by a powerful bolt of pure light emanating from a locket in elephants hands.
 A crowd started moving towards the explosion of light with ovations and applause, thinking this was just another of Rakdos performances.
 Elephant and the human pushed through